MicrosoftDocs/memdocs/memdocs/configmgr/mdt/known-issues.md

 This article provides details of any current known issues and limitations with the Microsoft Deployment Toolkit (MDT).
 It assumes familiarity with MDT version concepts, features, and capabilities.

 > [!IMPORTANT]
 > MDT is not supported with Windows 11.
 Any listed known issues for Windows 11 or the Windows 11 ADK is for informational purposes only and does not imply support.
+For additional information, please see [Supported platforms](release-notes.md#supported-platforms)

 ## HTA applications report Script error after upgrading to ADK for Windows 11, version 22H2
 After you updated your MDT boot image to [ADK for Windows 11, version 22H2](/windows-hardware/get-started/adk-install), HTA applications stop working and a message box is displayed: Script Error - An error has occurred in the script on this page.